Sources of Funding – a quick directory

 The following funding options consist of existing grants that have been adapted as a result of COVID-19, in attempt to make them as responsive as possible

 The TWA Digitisation Grant opened early this year and has been adjusted to award three winners the sum of £3,000 each and an equal chance to “protect, preserve and make accessible their precious holdings”.
 Shortlisted candidates will each receive an optional £500 of match funding.
-(This grant is now closed with 2021 dates TBC)
+(Currently closed.
+2021 dates TBC)

 Esmee Fairbairn Collections Fund